Q – What is a neck lift?

 Neck lift procedure which are performed for cosmetic purposes are typically not covered by insurance, though patients will need to check with their own insurer.

-Read more about San Diego necklift procedures.
+Read more about the necklift procedure.